HwWobbe/WipHww/README.md

 * * perhaps per GeoJson
 * * * review Excel > GeoJson tools
 * consider Tw & SqlLite - as MySql
+* * extend CascadesH to position for WASM
+  * * start learning more about WASM
+    * * try to craft a attractive EdD bailt for Dpl Jcl Kfw
 * review Mario's wikiLabs
 * https://github.com/iamkun/dayjs
 * * implement for the enhance relative Date processing